-This site uses technical, analytics and third-party cookies.
+This site uses technical and analytics cookies.

-By continuing to browse, you accept the use of cookies.
+By continuing to browse, you agree to the use of cookies.

 Deputy Minister Di Stefano receives at the Foreign Ministry the Minister of Foreign Trade and Nordic Affairs of Sweden, Anna Hallberg